ckuelker/quick-guide-en-us/Dev/Python/Best-Practice/python-best-practice.md

 - Do not add too many code to `__init__.py`
 - It is considered a good practice to leave `__init__.py` emtpy

-The statement `import pack.module` will look for the file `pack/__init.py__` and execute all top level statements and than looks for `pack/module.py` and execute all top level statements.
+The command `import pack.module` will look for the file `pack/__init.py__` and execute all top level statements and then look for `pack/module.py` and execute all top level statements.

 ## Function